 To this end, Paradise City has cultivated a loyal customer base of nearly a quarter of a million people.
 The company reaches them across many platforms.
 It produces a biannual magazine, the Paradise City Guide, with a subscription base of over seventy thousand avid art lovers.
 It created Art Buzz, an e-newsletter that tells the behind-the-scenes stories of many Paradise City artists, giving fascinating insights into their lives, work habits, creative challenges and accomplishments.
 The Paradise City Blog is all about living with fine crafts and art, with a focus on work that fits specific themes.
 The website, paradisecityarts.com, is a living resource for comprehensive information about the shows and individual artists, and has become the go-to place for tens of thousands of shoppers and collectors looking for great ideas to fill their home or wardrobe.
 And Paradise City’s most recent venture online is the Marketplace, where you can explore artist and makers’ online stores and galleries to purchase current work.

 And, of course, the shows!
-How could we have guessed more than twenty-five years ago that a single small idea could take on a life of its own and grow to encompass multiple markets and venues.
+How could we have guessed so many years ago that a single small idea could take on a life of its own and grow to encompass multiple markets and venues.
 Paradise City shows are revered for the sheer fun of discovery and have become a true community of artists and patrons, buyers and sellers alike, sharing the joy of creativity.

 And it doesn’t end here.
 “Our passion for art, sculpture and craft collecting has exposed us to a world of interesting ideas, fascinating and talented people and extraordinary experiences,” Geoff and Linda say.
 “Our travels have taken us to galleries in big cities and out-of-the-way places, art museums, alternative spaces, sculpture parks and artists’ studios.
 We’re exhilarated by what we see, and inspired to achieve even more.
 It’s hard for us to imagine a world dominated by mass produced commodities.
 It’s about living an extraordinary life.”
 The one-of-a-kind world of Paradise City grows daily, filled with a community of like minded individuals.